CadQuery/cadquery/README.md

 https://github.com/jmwright/cadquery-freecad-module

-It has super-easy installation on Mac, Windows, and Unix, and features code-autocompletion and a bunch of examples that will run right in FreeCAD.
+It includes the latest version of cadquery alreadby bundled, and has super-easy installation on Mac, Windows, and Unix.

+It has tons of awesome features like integration with FreeCAD so you can see your objects, code-autocompletion, an examples bundle, and script saving/loading.
+Its definitely the best way to kick the tires!

 Recently Added Features